meteor/meteor/content/ui-ux.md

 We can now distinguish between the 5 states above based on these conditions:

 1. `countReady` is false, or `count > 0` and `items` is still empty.
-(These are actually two different states, but doesn't seem important to visually separate them).
+(These are actually two different states, but it doesn't seem important to visually separate them).
 2. `items.length === requested && requested < count`
 3. `0 < items.length < requested`
 4. `items.length === requested && count > 0`